The psychological tolls of ageing

 “To put yourself in a position to look after the elderly is to live with the painful reality of how little you can do.
 You cannot relieve arthritic pain, or the agony of losing a spouse.
 You cannot cure cancer or fend off death. .Yet, if you can tolerate these limitations, loving and caring for this age group can be deeply transformative.
 It not only relieves suffering, but it can also lead to significant growth.
 And it can bring fulfilment and meaning to both adult child and elderly parent.”

-Physical: Suddenly you can’t hear your children as they attempt to roast you at the dining table, and reading becomes harder and harder.
+Physical Changes: Suddenly you can’t hear your children as they attempt to roast you good humouredly at the dining table, and reading becomes harder and harder.
 Visiting them becomes challenging because all the stairs that lead to their walk up apartment are killer on your knees.
-Like sensory losses and mobility issues, chronic pain can also mean frustration and exclusion from previously valued activities.
+Like losing your hearing, mobility issues and chronic pain soon also mean frustration and exclusion from previously valued activities.

-Identity: Another loss is that of identity.
+Identity Changes: Another loss is that of identity.
 How does one come to terms with going from esteemed professor, to an old man with incontinence?
-Loss of faculties also can lead to a loss if identity.
-For example, not catching conversations because of hearing difficulties opens the door to being spoken to like you are mentally deficient.
+Like so many elderly clients have explained, hearing difficulties open the door to being spoken to like you are mentally deficient.

-Financial: No longer earning in retirement, dwindling savings, and inflation eating up what’s been hard won and accumulated creates anxiety and insecurity.
+Financial: No longer earning in retirement, daily expenses and inflation eating up what’s been hard won and accumulated and creates great anxiety and insecurity.
+Financial struggles in our younger years through illness, divorce and financial loss have real implications in one’s later years.

 Existential/Emotional: Late-onset trauma (perhaps from watching a loved one die), death anxiety around a fear of the unknown, not having time to correct mistakes such as financial errors, or not having time to start new relationships if the old ones end badly.
 Along with regrets, existential questions include questions about whether one’s life had value, and “Did I achieve enough.”.